Accounting Is Key for Successful Amazon Sellers

 Sales Tax Compliance

 One of the more complicated and ignored aspects of accounting for amazon sellers is sales tax.
 Ecommerce sales tax is a beast, it’s brutal.
-Some ecommerce businesses ignore sales tax for too long.
+In some cases, ecommerce businesses ignore sales tax for too long.
 Others that address it, have a hard time getting it right (we don’t blame you!).
 Since the South Dakota v Wayfair Supreme Court ruling in June 2018, states are basically making their own laws for when your business is legally required to collect and pay sales tax.
 Frankly, it’s a pain in the butt for Amazon sellers to track state sales tax laws and stay compliant.

 If you don’t get on the correct path to sales tax compliance, you may find yourself scrambling to pay huge balances and penalties for sales tax liabilities.
 We have seen it absolutely destroy businesses, so don’t let this seemingly menial task slip through the cracks.